skellis46/slipbox/future responsibility and stewardship.md

 Jacobs states that we must accept the responsibility of stewardship and that this depends on the distinction between projecting and promising.
 Whereas projecting is a way to make the future anything we might want it to be (what he calls "only selfish interest", promising "binds one to someone else’s future."[@jacobs_tending_2018 n.p.]
 He cites Wendell Berry who writes that, "We are speaking where we stand, and we shall stand afterwards in the presence of what we have said."[Berry, in @jacobs_tending_2018 n.p.]

+> Scholars, I might add, who, through their scholarship, can be accountable to the future—who, to borrow a phrase from W.H.
+Auden, can “assume responsibility for time.”[@jacobs-2018-tending n.pag.]

 _questions & thoughts:_

 - such tight resonances with my previous (published) writing on stewardship